wbic16/SQ/README.md

 ## Getting Started

-you can either clone this repo and run `cargo build`, or just run `cargo install sq`.
+you can either clone this repo and run `cargo build`, or just install the latest stable build: `cargo install sq`.

 ## Commands

-SQ is designed to keep abstractions at bay.
-You can interact with a loaded phext via shared memory (daemon mode) or a TCP socket with a simple REST API.
+SQ is designed to keep abstractions to a minimum.
+You can interact with phexts via shared memory (daemon "esque" mode) or a TCP socket ("seek" mode) with a simple REST API.

 * sq help: displays online help
 * sq <file>: launches a server that hosts a phext file via shared memory